Noblesse (manhwa): 2015 Animation

 The first animated version of Noblesse was revealed at the 17th Bucheon International Animation Festival.
 Its screening time was 37 minutes.
 It was produced by Studio Animal, a South Korean animation studio, and the animation was first released as a DVD by Woongjin Thinkbig Funnism on December 4, 2015, while its VOD service started later on February 4, 2016.

+It is also available on YouTube by Tooniverse, were uploaded the first and second part in half on January 1, 2017 in the English subtitled version.

 Anime

-On December 4, 2015, Noblesse: Beginning of Destruction (Kor. 노블레스: 파멸의 시작: Pamyeol-ui Sijak) was created by Korean animation studio as the first full-length animated version of Noblesse.
+On December 4, 2015, Noblesse: Beginning of Destruction (Kor. 노블레스: 파멸의 시작: Pamyeol-ui Sijak) was created by Studio Animal as the first full-length animated version of Noblesse.
 It was an OVA revealed at the 17th Bucheon International Animation Festival in DVD form, from Woongjin Thinkbig Funnism.

 On February 4, 2016, a 31-minute original net animation (ONA), titled Noblesse: Awakening, was released on Crunchyroll and YouTube.
 Animated by Production I.G, the anime covers the first volume of the manhwa in a heavily abridged format with several minor changes to the story.

 On August 2, 2019 at Comic Con Seoul, it was announced that an anime television series adaptation was currently in production.
 Production I.G animated the series, and Crunchyroll streamed it internationally outside Asian regions as a co-production.
 The series is licensed by Muse Communication in Southeast Asia.
 In an interview, Jeho Son said during an interview for the series "We recently completed Noblesse, which is a very special project to us.
 As of this year, it has taken us 11 long years to complete this project.
 When Lee Kwang Soo and I began work on Noblesse, we thought of the many dreams we wanted to accomplish together.
 One of the dreams was to have one of our works showcased as a TV animation, which came true.
 This was all thanks to our viewers, who showed love for Noblesse.
 I would like to thank Naver, Webtoon, and Production I.G for doing an amazing job on the animation.
 I hope the viewers find Noblesse exciting and enjoy watching it."
 The series was directed by Yasutaka Yamamoto, with Sayaka Harada handling series composition, and Akiharu Ishii handling character designs.
 Yoshihiro Ike and Shun Narita composed the series' music.

 It aired from October 7 to December 30, 2020 on Crunchyroll.
 In Japan, the series was televised an hour after its Crunchyroll launch, on Tokyo MX and two hours and thirty minutes after, on BS11.
 Kim Jae-joong performed the series' opening theme song "BREAKING DAWN", while Oh My Girl performed the series' ending theme song "Etoile."
 On November 11, 2020, Crunchyroll announced dubs for the series in English, Spanish, Portuguese, French and German, which premiered on November 18, 2020.

 On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.

 The Noblesse anime series takes place directly after the events of the Noblesse: Awakening ONA, and begins from the second volume of the manhwa.